overwolf/overwolf.github.io/docs/api/overwolf-games-events-rainbow-six.md

 * Player vs. AI > Terrorist Hunt: `MATCHMAKING_PVE`
 * Tutorials: It’s just a video tutorial, not a game mode.

+*Note that on custom games or vs. AI, there is no support in Overwolf real time game events*

 ## `match`